EddLabs/eddington/docs/contribution_guide.rst

 Writing a working code can sometimes be really hard, but writing **clean** code is always harder.
-Here in the Eddington platform, we believe that code should be clean, but we want to make sure that you write clean code as easy as possible, using automatic tools that help you achieve that along the way.
+Here in the Eddington platform, we believe that code should be clean, but we want to make sure that you write clean code as easily as possible, using automatic tools that help you achieve that along the way.

 We use state-of-the-art static code analysis tools such as black, flake8, pylint, mypy, pydostyle, etc. Orchestrating all these tools is statue_, which runs each of those